Thaciano

-Thaciano Mickael da Silva (born 12 May 1995), simply known as Thaciano, is a Brazilian footballer who plays for Brazilian club Grêmio.
-Mainly an attacking midfielder, he can also play as a defensive midfielder.
+Thaciano Mickael da Silva (born 12 May 1995), simply known as Thaciano, is a Brazilian footballer who plays as a midfielder for Santos.

 Club career

+Porto-PE

 Born in Campina Grande, Paraíba, Thaciano was a Porto de Caruaru youth graduate.
 Promoted to the first team in 2013, he made his senior debut on 20 January of that year by starting in a 0–4 Campeonato Pernambucano home loss against Central.